Tools and tips

 import pdb; pdb.set_trace()

-Finding more about the conflicts
+Finding the source of merge conflicts

 Traceback (most recent call last):